Phloemus/ABRomics-KG/README.md

 > To understand the structure of the graph, go read the reference paper submitted to the SWAT4HCLS conference !

+## Acknowledgments

+This work is financially supported by the French Priority Research Programme on Antimicrobial Resistance (PPR antibioresistance), coordinated by Inserm and funded by the Secretaire General Pour L’investissement (SGPI) and by the French government grant by the Agence Nationale de la Recherche under France 2030 for structuring research facilities / EQUIPEX+, reference ANR-21-ESRE-0048.
+Part of this work was carried out within the IBD-NExT cluster and benefited from the “France 2030” plan and financial support from the Pays de la Loire Region and Nantes Métropole.

 ## Contacts

 If you have any question about this work, feel free to open a discussion on github or contacting us directly